mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 improvements provided by additional abstractions in this chapter.
 But before we talk about those extensions, let's first discuss some limitations of the units-only solution.

-_Note: The issues described below do not apply to the proposed library because even if we decide to only use the simple mode, units are still backed up by quantity kinds under the framework's hood._
+_Note: The issues described below do not apply to the proposed library, because with the proposed interfaces, even if we decide to only use the simple mode, units are still backed up by quantity kinds under the framework's hood._

 ### No way to specify a quantity type in generic interfaces